Devils Hole

 Devils Hole is a geologic formation located in a detached unit of Death Valley National Park and surrounded by the Ash Meadows National Wildlife Refuge, in Nye County, Nevada, in the Southwestern United States.

 Devils Hole is habitat for the only naturally occurring population of the endangered Devils Hole pupfish (Cyprinodon diabolis).
 The 40 acre unit is part of the Ash Meadows complex, an area of desert uplands and spring-fed oases that was designated as a National Wildlife Refuge in 1984.
+In 1952 President Harry Truman added Devils Hole to what was then Death Valley National Monument.

 Description

 Devils Hole is a geothermal pool within a limestone cavern in the Amargosa Desert in the Amargosa Valley of Nevada, east over the Amargosa Range and Funeral Mountains from Death Valley.
 It is at an elevation of 730 m above sea level and the water is a constant temperature of 33 C. The surface area of Devils Hole is about 22 m long by 3.5 m wide (72 ft long by 11.5 ft wide).
 Approximately 0.3 m deep on one end of Devils Hole is a small rock shelf of 3.5 by 5 m.
 The dissolved oxygen of the water is 2.5–3.0 ppm up to around 22 m in depth, though the shallow shelf can have dissolved oxygen levels as high as 6.0–7.0 ppm in June and July.

 Devils Hole branches into caverns at least 130 m deep, whose bottom has never been mapped.
 According to geologists, the caves were formed over 500,000 years ago.
-The pool has frequently experienced activity due to far away earthquakes in Japan, Indonesia, Mexico, and Chile, which have been likened to extremely small scale tsunamis.
+The pool has frequently experienced seiche activity due to far away earthquakes in Japan, Indonesia, Mexico, and Chile, which have been likened to extremely small scale tsunamis.

-Below the surface pool, Devils Hole descends approximately 160 ft through what is termed the "main chamber" before reaching a narrow opening referred to as the 'funnel'.
+Below the surface pool, Devils Hole descends approximately 160 ft through what is termed the "main chamber" before reaching a narrow opening referred to as the "funnel".
 Through this opening lies a much larger chamber of the cavern system known as Acree's Chasm.
 Acree's Chasm is approximately 300 ft in length, 40 ft in width, and has a bottom approximately 260 ft below the surface.

 Immediately after passing the funnel into Acree's Chamber, a narrow side tube can be found to a diver's left.
 This side tube proceeds approximately 90 ft upward to a chamber with an air pocket, named Brown's Room.
 The tube leading to Brown's Room has at least 2 offshoots, the higher of which leads to a dead-end filled with a small air pocket, and the lower of which joins with additional tubes descending from Brown's Room.